madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 entirely:

- 1. Soundness: if the algorithm finds a reordering function for a program, the the reordered rules won't have invocation safety.
+ 1. Soundness: if the algorithm finds a reordering function for a program, the the reordered rules will be safe to invoke.
- 2. Completeness: if there are any orderings of clauses that ensure invocation safety, then the algorithm will find a (possible different) set of orderings that ensure invocation safety.
+ 2. Completeness: if there are any orderings of rules that ensure invocation safety, then the algorithm will find a (possibly different) set of orderings that ensure invocation safety.
  3. Incremental computation: addition of new rules don't invalidate the old results, hence the mode patterns of existing user-defined predicates can be